luisalbertinazzi/GlobantBootCamp/README.md

 # GlobantBootCamp
-Tetris Project

-In this project I used the SDL2 library.
-I worked a little bit with it some time ago, and i had it already installed in my computer.
-For starters, there's going to be a class "Tetromino" which will do the following:

--Save the 7 tetrominos

--There's going to a variable "enum actualRotation" which will tell me the rotation position in which the piece is

--The getter for the position in which the piece is facing will return an array(4x4) depending on  "actualRotation"

-Example for piece I:

-{0,0,2,0}   //0 is an empty tile

-{0,0,2,0}   //2 is a common piece

-{0,0,1,0}   //1 is the PIVOTE

-{0,0,2,0}

-If there are 7 pieces, and 4 rotations for each one, and we're saving them in 4x4 arrays, we could use a 4-dimensional array 7x4x4x4

-On the other hand we've got the board.
-This class will do the following:

-- Have an array of 10x20 with all positiones filled with "free" (we can store an enum variable that has FREE and OCCUPIED )

-- this class will define the height and widht of the board and it's edges

-- There  will be a function that initializes the board on FREE

-- There's also going to be a function that STORE pieces depending on it's shape and changes the "FREE" value to "OCCUPIED"

-- Have a function that asks if there's any piece that went above the board, so it can tell us if the game is over

-- Have a function that will DELETE a line in case is full of OCCUPIED and will make all cubes move down, we can make another function that  will run a loop in which it'll see which lines we need to "FREE".

-- There'll be a method that will checkif a tile is FREE or OCCUPIED

-- Have a function that will return true or false depending on if the movement we tried to do is possible or not (Collisions)

--posX and posY will be 2 variables which will tell me where the piece starts ( so i can avoid showing empty spaces when the tetromino spawns)

 Tetris
-Globant BootCamp

 Para este proyecto decidí utilizar la librería SDL2 para los input, sonido y gráficos dado que al haber trabajado con la misma ya tenía el setup en mi computadora, y conozco sus funciones básicas.
 Para empezar voy a tener una clase denominada “Tetrómino”, la misma clase va a: